mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 We currently have staff in the following U.S. states:

-* AZ CA CO FL GA IN KS MA MD MI MO NJ NV NY OK SC TN UT VA WA WI
+* AZ CA CO FL GA IN KS MA MD MI MO NC NJ NV NY OK SC TN TX UT VA WA WI

 Preparing to hire an employee in a new state takes time, and we may be subject to new regulations, taxes, and reporting obligations.
 If a candidate is progressing in the interview process and would be living and working from a U.S. state not listed above, the Recruiter will DM @tim.quock with the state and the title of the position the candidate may fill at least three weeks prior to an anticipated offer.